janusnic/vagrant_debian_wheezy_rvm/README.md

 ```

 ### Step 5
-Open your browser and go to [localhost:3000](http://localhost:3000).
+Open your browser and go to [localhost:3000/pupils](http://localhost:3000/pupils).
+The school app should appear.

 ## Virtual Machine Management